 In my 2023 Kitchen Trends Report I discuss workstation sink trends.
 Our sink is this 33″ apron front workstation sink made by BOCCHI.
 Fireclay doesn’t chip as easily as porcelain, and is easy to keep white.

 Our faucet is the PLP Pulldown in a unlacquered brass finish from Waterstone, with a filter faucet, dish soap, and disposer button.
 I toured a luxury kitchen last fall and fell in love with the PLP!
+I love the aging on the finish.
+Read more about what to expect when using unlacquered brass here.

 Our drapes are custom, with Decor de Paris trim.
 I can’t source the hardware or exact fabric because it was sourced through my kitchen designer, but this is a good curtain rod look alike (use elbow connector pieces for a bay window).
 And these drapes in a ivory white are most similar- I’ve used them in other places in my home!